vacp2p/research/README.md

 > Thinking in code.

-This repository contains experimental code related to research for the [vac protocol](https://vac.dev).
+This repository contains experimental code related to research for [vac](https://vac.dev) and its protocols.
 Some of the proof-of-concepts in this repository may later make it into the protocol as fundamental components.

 ## Projects